UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Related Work

 In addition to GPUs, many other hardware options have also been used to accelerate ANNS.
-For example, works such as~\cite{abdelhadi2019accelerated,vectorsearch-sc23} utilize FPGA to accelerate ANNS.
-Although this achieves high throughput on million-scale datasets, scaling to billion-scale datasets is limited by the on-chip memory of FPGAs.
-Conversely, MemANNS is well-suited for billion-scale datasets and offers easy scalability.
-The works such as~\cite{9726805, haikun-atc24} utilize SmartSSDs to accelerate ANNS.
-While this offers a large memory capacity, it has limited bandwidth and can exacerbate the communication bottleneck of PCIe when ANNS is used alongside other applications like recommendation systems and language models (LLMs).
-In contrast, PIM provides significantly larger and scalable bandwidth, which can communicate with the host via the memory bus without increasing the PCIe communication burden.
-In addition, the work~\cite{cxl-anns} utilizes \emph{Compute Express Link}(CXL) to accelerate ANNS by incorporating additional memory space and controllers in the main memory.
-However, this method can significantly increase the cost of system maintenance.
-In contrast, MemANNS is a cost-effective and easily scalable solution that offers near-linear performance scalability for large-scale datasets.
+For example, works such as~\cite{abdelhadi2019accelerated,vectorsearch-sc23, yuan2025fanns} utilize FPGA to achieve high throughput on million-scale datasets but struggle with billion-scale data due to constrained on-chip memory.
+SmartSSD-based systems~\cite{9726805,haikun-atc24} offer ample memory but risk PCIe bandwidth bottlenecks when coexisting with applications like LLMs.
+Compute Express Link (CXL)~\cite{cxl-anns} accelerates ANNS by expanding memory via additional controllers, yet raises system maintenance costs.
+In contrast, UpANNS is a cost-effective and easily scalable solution that offers near-linear performance scalability for large-scale datasets.

-In addition to existing hardware, many works design new hardware specifically tailored to the characteristics of ANNS for acceleration.
+In addition to existing hardware, many works design custom hardware specifically tailored to the characteristics of ANNS for acceleration.
 For example, \cite{lee2022anna} proposed a specialized architecture, which combines the benefits of a specialized dataflow pipeline and efficient data reuse to accelerate ANNS.
 The work~\cite{wang2024ndsearch} proposed a near-data processing (NDP) architecture based on SmartSSD to accelerate the graph-traversal-based ANNS task.
 However, the aforementioned works are still at the simulation or prototype stage, and are far from practical application.